-POLICY & REGULATORY RECOMMENDATIONS
+POLICY & REGULATORY ACTIONS

-Policy and regulatory recommendations are intended to promote downtown activation and define clear expectations for the private development community and business owners.
+Policy and regulatory actions are intended to promote downtown activation and define clear expectations for the private development community and business owners.
 The area's success is tied to its appeal to residents, visitors and businesses.
 Having proactive policies that describe desired outcomes and are easy to understand and implement help to support this success.
-Many of these recommendations impact the ongoing update of the Unified Development Ordinance; these actions start with "UDO Update" in the following table.

 Figure 9.
-Policy & Regulatory Recommendations
+Policy & Regulatory Actions